TetsuakiBaba/ShowMeDummy/README.md

 # ShowMeDummy

-ShowMeDummy is a web application for checking the desktop display using an HDMI dummy plug.
+ShowMeDummy is a super simple web application for checking the desktop display using an HDMI dummy plug.

 ## Overview